-Note: Concerning the composition of the sub-committees within the Tenure and Promotion Committee, tenured faculty members of the appropriate rank who are in residence are automatically included as members.
-In addition, those who are on sabbatical, sick leave, etc., may choose to serve and should communicate such a decision in writing to the Committee Chairperson.
-Two-thirds of the membership of the Tenure and Promotion

-Committee will constitute a quorum.
-Sub-committees will require a minimum of five members voting on tenure and/or promotion applications.
+Tenured faculty members of the appropriate rank who are in residence are automatically included as members of the Tenure and Promotion Committee.
+Faculty members who are on sabbatical, sick leave, etc., may choose to serve and should communicate such a decision in writing to the Committee Chairperson.
+Two-thirds of the membership of the Tenure and Promotion Committee will constitute a quorum.
+Sub-committees require a minimum of five members voting on tenure and/or promotion applications.

-Note: If any one of the sub-committees within the Tenure and Promotion Committee has fewer than five tenured members at the associate professor or professor rank, the sub-committee will nominate a slate of faculty from the College of Education who possess the relevant expertise to properly evaluate the candidate's file.
+If any one of the sub-committees within the Tenure and Promotion Committee has fewer than five tenured members at the associate professor or professor rank, the sub-committee will nominate a slate of faculty from the College of Education who possess the relevant expertise to evaluate the candidate's file properly.
 The Dean of the College of Education will designate committee members from the sub-committee's slate.